praekelt/feersum-lid-shared-task/README.md

 ### 'code' folder:
 train_baseline.py is required to train the baseline Naive Bayesian LID classifier for the 2017 paper.

 lang_ident_test.py is used to test the baseline and baseline+lexicon LID.
-The lexicon is derived from the improved NHCLT Text Corpera.
+The lexicon is derived from the improved NCHLT Text Corpora.

 To run the code to train the baseline classifier: `cd code` & `python train_baseline.py`